 Description: Do you want to learn how to become a great leader?
-In this class, students will develop speeches, learn leadership traits, understand how to motivate others while setting goals and improving their time management, write resumes, participate in an interview, and conduct various types of personality surveys to understand their learning style.
+In this class, students will learn leadership traits, understand how to motivate others, set goals and improve time management skills, write resumes, participate in an interview, enhance speaking skills, and conduct various types of personality surveys to understand their learning style.
 The class will also read a leadership development book and much more!
-This course will help any student to better their leadership and teamwork skills that could be used in future careers.
-Applications for awards, developing a speech, participating in an interview contest, and involvement in the FFA will also be part of the class.
+This course will help any student to better their leadership and teamwork skills which could be used in future careers.
+Involvement in the FFA activities will also be part of the class.